Simple Metrics Every Tech CEO Should Track (Without Needing a Data Team)

 • Indicates opportunities for upsell and expansion.

-A strong SaaS benchmark: aim for LTV to CAC ratio of 3:1 or better.
+A strong Tech benchmark: aim for LTV to CAC ratio of 3:1 or better.

 Net Revenue Retention (NRR)